Prevention of Global Warming

 Basic Approach

-The ENEOS Group is reducing CO2 emissions across the entire supply chain in order to contribute to the development of a decarbonized society.
+The ENEOS Group is reducing CO2 emissions across the entire supply chain in order to achieve a decarbonized, circulating society.

-To reduce our greenhouse gas emissions, we are focusing on energy conservation in our business activities.
-We are also helping to reduce the overall greenhouse gas emissions of society through the expansion of our renewable energy business, early practical implementation of hydrogen and carbon-neutral fuels, and development and sales of environmentally friendly products that have a lower environmental impact.
+To reduce operational greenhouse gas emissions, we are focusing on energy conservation in our business activities.
+We are also helping to reduce downstream greenhouse gas emissions from sold products through the expansion of our renewable energy business, utilization of biomass and other resources as well as hydrogen and synthetic fuels, and development and sales of environmentally friendly products that have a lower environmental impact.

-For our company-wide initiatives to address climate change and TCFD-related information, see Our Response to Climate Change Risks and Opportunities (TCFD).
+For our Group-wide initiatives to address climate change and TCFD-related information, see Our Response to Climate Change Risks and Opportunities (TCFD).

 Structure